fferflo/einx/docs/source/faq/solver.rst

 * **Stage 0**: Split the operation string into separate expression strings for each tensor.
 * **Stage 1**: Parse the expression string for each tensor and return a (stage-1) tree of nodes representing the nested subexpressions.
 * **Stage 2**: Expand all ellipses by repeating the respective subexpression, resulting in a stage-2 tree.
-* **Stage 3**: Determine a value for each axis (i.e. the axis length) using the provided constraints, resulting in a stage-3 tree, i.e. the final Einstein expression tree.
+* **Stage 3**: Determine a value for each axis (i.e. the axis length) using the provided constraints, resulting in a stage-3 tree, i.e. the final expression tree.

 For a given operation string and signature of input arguments, the required backend operations are traced into graph representation and just-in-time compiled using Python's
 `exec() <https://docs.python.org/3/library/functions.html#exec>`_.
-Every subsequent call with the same signature will reuse the cached function and therefore incur no additional overhead other than for cache lookup (see :doc:`Just-in-time compilation </gettingstarted/jit>`).
+Every subsequent call with the same signature will reuse the cached function and therefore incur no additional overhead other than for cache lookup (see :doc:`Just-in-time compilation </more/jit>`).

 Stage 0: Splitting the operation string
 ---------------------------------------